Who is Margo?

 After my return, I realised that I really enjoyed writing about history and culture, so I started searching for interesting stories in Nice, France, my adopted hometown.
 Later, I branched out to all of France, and other places that I visited.
 I believe history is fascinating, often funny, and should never be dull.

 After a few years of blogging, I started to edit and put some of my stories into collections for publishing.
 My first book was French Holidays and Traditions and then came Curious Histories of Nice, France.
-I’m currently working on a book about the curious histories of Provence.
+My latest book is Curious Histories of Provence: Tales from the South of France.
+Click here to visit my Books page.

-Besides writing my blog, The Curious Rambler, I also contributes to:
+Besides writing my blog, The Curious Rambler, I also contribute to:

 - The Good Life France, a magazine about France and all things French.